codingaslu/MVP-of-Advertising-Dashboard/README.md

-# Campaign Management System
+# Advertising Dashboard (MVP)

 ## Overview
-A sophisticated campaign management system that leverages AI to provide intelligent campaign suggestions and management capabilities.
+A sophisticated Advertising Dashboard that leverages AI to provide intelligent campaign suggestions and management capabilities.
 The system integrates with MongoDB for data persistence and uses advanced AI services for campaign optimization.

 ## Screenshots
 <div align="center">